Year of Call: 2008

 • She is a contributing author to the Association of Personal Injury Lawyers' book: Personal Injury Law, Practice and Precedents (chapters on Provisional Damages and Private Healthcare).

-• She is a contributing author to Lewis & Buchan: Clinical Negligence A Practical Guide (7th edition) (chapter on legal remedies).
+• She is a contributing author to Lewis & Buchan: Clinical Negligence A Practical Guide (7th and (soon to be published) 8th edition) (chapter on legal remedies).

 • Catriona is in demand to give talks and seminars across her areas of expertise and is always happy to discuss training needs with solicitors and tailor seminars to those needs.